***PCC officials are encouraging students, faculty and staff to get vaccinated against COVID-19.***

-Pitt Community College officials are continually monitoring the developing outbreak of the respiratory illness caused by coronavirus (COVID-19).
-The most up-to-date campus information and resources are posted on this coronavirus webpage.
-For previous coronavirus posts, please visit the PCC Coronavirus Archive.
-Please remember to refresh this page and/or clear your browser history to ensure you are seeing the latest details.
+NOTE: PCC officials are continually monitoring COVID-19 developments.
+The most up-to-date campus information and resources are on this page.
+Please be sure to refresh the page and/or clear your browser history to ensure you are seeing the latest details.

 Student Information Hotline/Important Contacts

-PCC students with questions during this time may call the “PCC Student Coronavirus Hotline” at (252) 493-7245, Monday through Friday between 8 a.m. and 5 p.m. for general information and answers to general questions.
+PCC students with questions during this time may call the “PCC Student Coronavirus Hotline” at (252) 493-7245, Monday through Thursday, between 8 a.m. and 7 p.m., and Friday, between 8 a.m. and 5 p.m., for general information and answers to general questions.
 For specific course questions, students should contact their PCC instructors.
-Students should not come to campus.

 Students can also email specific questions to the following:

-PCC will respond to all inquiries as soon as possible.
+PCC staff will respond to inquiries as soon as possible.

 Laptops Available for Student Checkout

-PCC is loaning laptops to students currently enrolled in PCC coursework who need one to complete their PCC coursework.
-Laptops will be available on a first-come, first-served basis and must be returned by May 6, 2020.
-Students are responsible for all damages or the loss of the laptop, should that occur.
+PCC is loaning laptops to students currently enrolled in PCC coursework who need them in order to complete PCC coursework.
+Laptops will be available on a first-come, first-served basis.
+Students are responsible for all damages and/or the loss of the laptop, should that occur.

 - Any document issued by the State of North Carolina or a county or city in North Carolina or the federal government